 Big Names And Coastal Charm: Aptos Celebrates 30 Years

 Paul Kepler knows better than most the balancing act of awarding wild cards into one of the most sought after spots in an ATP Challenger Tour draw.
-This week, the Aptos Challenger event celebrates its 30th anniversary and Kepler has been at the helm as tournament director for 27 of those.
+This week, the Nordic Naturals Challenger in Aptos, California, celebrates its 30th anniversary and Kepler has been at the helm as tournament director for 27 of those.

 With an honour roll of past champions including Marcos Baghdatis (2014), Steve Johnson (2012), Andy Murray (2005), Daniel Nestor (1995) and Patrick Rafter (1993), it is easy to see why this event has developed such an enviable reputation.
 As luck would have it, even a former No. 2 in the Emirates ATP Rankings has been known to request a last-minute place in the draw.